dconnet/AgilityBook/AgilityBook/Readme.txt

 --------------------

 Doxygen: http://www.stack.nl/~dimitri/doxygen
 Used to create source code documentation.
-AgilityBook.dox uses v1.7.4.
+AgilityBook.dox uses v1.8.2.
-Earlier versions may work. (started using v1.6.?, but the dox file has been updated since)
+This is imcompatible with earlier versions.
 [Install to default location]

 --------------------

 GraphViz: http://www.graphviz.org
 Used to create source code documentation.
-AgilityBook.dox uses v2.26.3 Earlier versions may work.
+AgilityBook.dox uses v2.28.0 Earlier versions may work.
 (I used 2.14.1 with no problems for a while) [Install to default location]